edmundho7/AirbnbSG_Prediction/README.md

 |            Light GBM |      0.958 |     0.767 |       35.306 |      69.126 | 19.94%         |
 |              XGBoost |      0.762 |     0.696 |       80.179 |      81.432 | 8.66%          |

-The regression models were evaluated based on the metrics.
-The metrics are as follows:
+The regression models were evaluated based on the following metrics:
 R2 Score - Higher value indicates how much the model can explain the variance in the listing prices RMSE - Average deviation between the predicted and actual price Generalisation score - Higher value indicates the model show signs of overfitting to the data and inability to adapt and react to unseen data